Creektee Cafe – Coffee (don’t spill the beans!)

 The seeds for Robusta coffee are from the Coffea canephora plant.
 The plant requires a tropical climate, warm temperatures, lots of sun and water and no frost.

-It is mainly grown in Africa and Indonesia with the largest producer being Vietnam.
-An acre of land can accomodate 450 seedlings, spacing the pants 10 feet apart.
+Mainly grown in Africa and Indonesia with the largest producer being Vietnam.

-The blossoms are white and smell like jasmine.
-It takes about 6 to 8 months for the fruit to ripen and the seeds turn deep red as it ripens.
+The blossoms are white and they smell like jasmine.
+It takes about 6 to 8 months for the fruit to ripen Seeds will turn deep red as they ripen.

-Arabica grows best in climates surrounding the equator such as Equador, Costa Rica and Brazil.
+The plants do best in climates surrounding the equator such as Ecuador, Costa Rica and Brazil.

 LIFE HAPPENS………..COFFEE HELPS!!